-- Intentionally, knowingly, or recklessly subjecting any animal under their custody or control to cruel neglect or abandonment.
+- Subjecting an animal under your custody or control to cruel negligence or abandonment

-- Intentionally, knowingly, or recklessly failing to provide medical attention necessary to prevent suffering to any animal under their custody or control.
+- Failing to provide medical attention necessary to prevent protracted suffering to an animal under your custody or control

-- Intentionally, knowingly, or recklessly inflicting unnecessary physical injury to any animal.
+- Inflicting unnecessary physical injury to an animal

-- Intentionally, knowingly, or recklessly killing any animal under another their custody or control without either legal privilege or consent of the owner.
+- Killing an animal under the custody or control of another person without legal privilege or consent of the owner